Ensono/stacks-java-core-api/README.md

         <version>TODO</version>
     </dependency>

-Then you can do a `./mvnw clean compile -Partifactory` to fetch it; after that you can use it like any other dependency.
+Then you can do a `./mvnw clean compile` to fetch it; after that you can use it like any other dependency.

+#### Others

+Use it as you'd use any dependency in your build tool.

 ### Localized solution using Maven Archetypes